dvreeze/hibernate-experiments/README.md

   * In other words, such methods by themselves have *unclear semantics* and are therefore not very useful
   * If a transactional Hibernate `Session` spans a *deep call chain* of service methods and DAO methods, code maintainability really suffers
 * Overall: a mind set of wanting to see no SQL but just Java objects, leading to non-performant code in production
+  * It looks so easy, and that is the pitfall: concise one-liner Java method call chains without considering the runtime costs (w.r.t. database and persistence context) and maintainability later on
-  * Contrast this with development teams taking charge of the persistence layer, effectively using jOOQ or Hibernate, thus implementing performant maintainable business logic
+  * Contrast this with development teams taking charge of the persistence layer, effectively using jOOQ or Hibernate, thus implementing performant maintainable business logic, even if that requires more code

 Tutorials such as [common Hibernate mistakes crippling performance](https://thorben-janssen.com/common-hibernate-mistakes-cripple-performance/) warn against many of these antipatterns.
 Fortunately we can make Hibernate work for us rather than against us,